The properties of lubricants

 An essential property of a lubricant’s principal function is to prevent friction by forming a boundary layer between two surfaces.
 Heat should be dissipated from surfaces.
-Carry impurities to the filters, Defends against oxidation and corrosion, and gear transmissions.
+Carries impurities to the filters, Defends against oxidation and corrosion, and gears transmissions.

 Lubricants are chemicals that are used to reduce the force of friction between moving parts of a machine in contact.

 Lubricant oil composition:

 Lubricant oil fractions are a complex combination of straight and branched-chain paraffinic, naphthenic aromatic hydrocarbons with boiling temperatures ranging from 302 to 593 degrees Celsius.
 Some specialty lubricant oils have boiling points ranging from 177 to 815 degrees Celsius.
 The anticipated use determines the grade of lubricating oil base to utilize.

 Classification of Lubricants